Top 5 3rd Quarter Trades of Mc - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were McKinley Carter Wealth Services, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were McDonough Capital Management, Inc’s top five trades of the quarter.

-During the quarter, McKinley Carter Wealth Services, Inc. bought 225,373 shares of BATS:EFG for a total holding of 242,475.
-The trade had a 1.52% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $81.57.
+During the quarter, McDonough Capital Management, Inc bought 18,061 shares of NAS:VGSH for a total holding of 86,023.
+The trade had a 1.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Growth ETF has a price-earnings ratio of 18.77 and a price-book ratio of 2.93.
+In terms of valuation, Vanguard Short-Term Government Bond ETF has a price-earnings ratio of 9999.00.

-McKinley Carter Wealth Services, Inc. reduced their investment in NAS:IGSB by 320,353 shares.
-The trade had a 1.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.28.
+McDonough Capital Management, Inc reduced their investment in NAS:VCSH by 15,849 shares.
+The trade had a 1.03% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $75.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, McKinley Carter Wealth Services, Inc. bought 134,979 shares of ARCA:AGG for a total holding of 783,938.
-The trade had a 1.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $100.7.
+McDonough Capital Management, Inc reduced their investment in NAS:ADBE by 1,039 shares.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $378.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.